TRANSLATION FRENCH-ENGLISH II - 2023/4

 Indicative content includes:

-Practical translation work on semi-specialised texts from French into English.
-Texts will be contemporary and will cover a wide range of issues, and will be taken from a variety of sources.
+- Practical translation work on texts from French into English in a variety of genres.
+Texts will be contemporary and will cover a range of issues, and will be taken from a variety of sources.

 |Assessment type||Unit of assessment||Weighting|